 …make sure you make the best of your new start!

-- Delay gratification!
-Successful people are great at delaying gratification - Do the hardest thing you need to do first and then reward yourself with some fun things only AFTER they're done,
+- Delay gratification - do the difficult things you need to do first and reward yourself with some fun things only AFTER they're done,

-- Minimise distractions - In this digital age it is easy to get distracted with social media or computer games.
-Make a plan and schedule time for work as well as for using your phone of computer for social or fun reasons!
+- Minimise distractions - in this digital age it is easy to get distracted with social media or games.
+Make a schedule and plan time for work as well as down-time,

-- Have fun - Make sure you are having FUN along the way and have defined a big enough reason WHY you are working towards your goal.
+- Enjoy the process - make sure you are having some fun along the way and are passionate about WHY you are working towards your goal!

 'A real decision is measured by the fact that you've taken a new action.
 If there's no action, you haven't truly decided.' – Tony Robbins.